 FLORENCE (LOS ANGELES)

-OK, rather confusingly (and not that atypical in a region where neighborhoods are so often nebulously) there are seemingly two adjacent neighborhoods both known as Florence.
-This one is a rather industrial area within the city limits that's home to many Mexican restaurants, metal works, furniture factories, mini-markets.
+OK, rather confusingly (and not that atypical in a region where neighborhoods are so often nebulously) there are seemingly two adjacent neighborhoods which together form Florence.
+The Los Angeles one is a rather industrial area that's home to many Mexican restaurants, metal works, furniture factories, mini-markets.
 The population is 70% Latino (mostly Mexican and Salvadoran) and 28% black.

-The other Florence is an unincorporated community in Los Angeles County.
-Along with Graham to the south, the two are sometimes referred to as Florence-Firestone, after the intersection, or Florence-Graham, after the neighboring communities.
-Still following me?
+The other half of Florence is an unincorporated community in Los Angeles County.
+Along with Graham to the south, the two are sometimes referred to as Florence-Firestone, after the intersection.

 THE FURNITURE AND DECORATIVE ARTS DISTRICT